 According to the BNPP AM Policy, the price is the overall dominant best execution factor.
-In addition, depending on the order type relevant for the considered asset class, the following criteria are also applied:
+In appendix 1 are the details of best execution criteria for each asset class, depending on the order type relevant for the considered asset class:

-- For Equities, the speed of execution is also an important criterion as some orders need to be filled in the shortest possible time to avoid a possible adverse impact on the price due to volatile market conditions (market order for instance).
+- ► For Equities, the speed of execution is also an important criterion as some orders need to be filled in the shortest possible time to avoid a possible adverse impact on the price due to volatile market conditions (market order for instance).
 For example, a portfolio manager may want to buy a share following good earnings announcement.
 In this situation, the portfolio manager would aim at executing its order quickly in order to capture as much as possible of the anticipated upside move. - ▶ In Fixed Income, the likelihood of execution plays an important role as in some cases the order represents a significant portion of the market size.
-In the case where all portfolios have to be rebalanced simultaneously, it is paramount to execute the full quantity to ensure all portfolios have the same market exposure following the rebalancing exercise. - ▶ Regarding OTC derivatives, other criteria such as counterparty risk, liquidity or ability to structure complex products are also taken into account.
+In the case where all portfolios have to be rebalanced simultaneously, it is paramount to execute the full quantity to ensure all portfolios have the same market exposure following the rebalancing exercise. - ▶ Regarding OTC derivatives, other criteria such as counterparty risk, liquidity, ability to structure complex products are also taken into account.
 With respect to the price criterion, the request for quotes is likely to identify the best available price.
 A record of the quotes obtained through the request for quotes is kept.
-It is however, worth noting that in some parts of the OTC market, it is not unlikely or unadapt to ask and/or obtain a single quote, in particular in case of innovative, illiquid, customised, complex products or products requiring specific structuring capabilities, this framework including, in particular, formula-based FCPE.
+It is however, worth noting that in some parts of the OTC market, it is not unlikely or unadapt to ask and/or obtain a single quote, in particular in case of illiquid, customised, complex products or products requiring specific structuring capabilities, this framework including, in particular, formula-based FCPE.

-As highlighted in Article 27 of MIFID II and irrespective of the criteria described above, the dominant best execution criterion for non-professional BNPP AM clients is the total cost of acquisition or disposal.
+As highlighted in Article 27 of MIFID II and irrespective of the criteria described above, the dominant best execution criterion for non-professional clients of BNPP AM is the total cost of acquisition or disposal.